rynew90/CS-210-Programming-Languages/README.md

 # CPlusPlusProgram

-*Summarize the project and what problem it was solving.
+*Summarize the project and what problem it was solving. endl;
     This project aims to create a menu with seletions to sort and print total number of groceries bought in a day, display the total number of a specific item purchased in that day, or to create a file to display a histogram of items bought in a day.

 *What did you do particularly well?